bright-dev/bright/doc/source/BriPy.rst

         #Continue with the fuel cycle code...

-    The need for a `BrightStart()`-like function is that it ensures (in a language irrelevant way) that Bright can find its common data libraries that hold information on common cross-section data, half-lives, *etc*.
+    The need for a `BrightStart()`-like function is that it ensures (in a language independent way) that Bright can find its common data libraries that hold information on common cross-section data, half-lives, *etc*.